 - Don’t go shopping on an empty stomach.
 You’ll find you’ll often spend more, or over indulge, when you’re hungry, stressed, premenstrual or after Friday night drinks at work!

-- Don’t take the kids if you can at all possibly avoid it – they’ll usually persuade you to add more items to the trolley.
-Just a few extras can easily add $20-30 to your bill.
+- Don’t take the kids shopping if you can at all possibly avoid it – they’ll usually persuade you to add more items to the trolley.
+Just a few extras can easily add $30-40 to your bill.

 - Take a calculator with you so you can check that bulk deals are really worthwhile, and that you’re staying within your food budget for the week.
-Try out Pak’nSave’s Shop’nGo service.
+Some supermarkets even offer this as a service now.

-- Buy house brands that look plain with minimal branding, but provide good quality and excellent value.
+- Buy generic or house brands that look plain with minimal branding, but provide good quality and excellent value.

-- Watch out for vouchers or coupons in the supermarket fliers in your letterbox – by collecting a number of these each week, you can save many dollars on your grocery bill.
+- Watch out for vouchers or coupons in the supermarket mailers in your letterbox – by collecting a number of these each week, you can save many dollars on your grocery bill.

 - If you have a choice of supermarkets close by, then make sure you regularly compare prices to get the best deal.
 My sister shops at Sylvia Park – and gets to compare the prices of three supermarkets – as well as The Mad Butcher and The Warehouse.

 - Buy in bulk– as a general rule bulk purchases are cheaper than smaller ones, so go for the biggest pot of peanut butter, a tray of eggs, or the biggest bag of rice (make sure you compare prices though so that it really is cheaper, and don’t buy more than you can eat before the use-by date).

 - Explore other stores and weekend markets in your area for even better deals – I often buy dry goods from a local bulk bin store.
 And I always shop for fruit and veggies at our local market, which is much cheaper.

 There are definitely some food groups that are known budget busters.
-Try to avoid the following if you want to save money:
+Try to avoid any of the following if you want to save money: